albar965/littlenavmap-manual/src/en/PROFILE.rst

 The plan will switch to a flat display showing only a flight plan line at cruise altitude if the TOC and/or TOD cannot be calculated or if the plan violates altitude restrictions.
-A red warning message is displayed if this is the case.
+A red warning message is shown in the :ref:`flight-plan-table-err-footer` on the flight plan tab if this is the case.
 Click the message for more information.

 .. figure:: ../images/profile_descent.jpg